It had been 9 years since I lost her. Once in a while, thinking about her and what she might be saying if she still around puts a smile on my heart.

 Well, I do not know about insurgents then, except that we call them the NPA or people with no permanent address.
 That’s everything I knew.
 And lo and behold immediately after the people in the village received the letter I compose, the gambling stops!

-4. Her life taught me that those who never learned from experiences will keep repeating the same lesson.
+4. Her life taught me that those who never learned from experiences will keep repeating the same mistakes.

 5. She taught me to give no matter what.